St. Petersburg Eviction Attorneys

 Engaging in self-help evictions or other illegal eviction procedures can lead to a lawsuit.
 Tenants can file a lawsuit against a landlord for removing or attempting to remove them without an eviction order.
 Contact the Lopez Law Group to talk to a St. Petersburg eviction lawyer about how to properly and legally evict a tenant.

-My Tenant Left Property at My Rental Unit.
+My Tenant Left the Property at My Rental Unit.
 What Should I Do with It?

 If you have questions about how to handle an eviction, the Lopez Law Group can help.
 As experienced eviction attorneys in St. Petersburg, FL, we have substantial experience guiding clients through each step of the eviction process.